JamesDLD/terraform/README.md

 -   The called "Infra" Azure Service Principal has the following privileges :
     - Owner privilege at Azure Subscription level (mandatory to create custom roles)
     - Read directory data on Windows Azure Active Directory (mandatory to assign custom roles)
+-   The called "Apps" Azure Service Principal has the following privilege :
+    - Reader privilege at Azure Subscription level (mandatory to use terraform data source ressource)

 Golden rules
 ------------